-In addition to the cultural resources that were identified during the field study, it is possible that previously unknown resources could be encountered during the course of construction-related activities.
+It is possible that previously unknown resources could be encountered during the course of construction-related activities.
 Additionally, tribes contacted during the AB 52 process requested that mitigation measures be included as part of the project to ensure the proper handling and treatment of any cultural resources encountered on the project site.
 These measures have been included and are identified below.
 With incorporation of these measures, impacts would be less than significant.

-- 4. In the event that cultural resources are discovered during project activities, all work in the immediate vicinity of the find (within a 60-foot buffer) shall cease and a qualified archaeologist meeting Secretary of Interior standards shall be hired to assess the find.
-Work on the other portions of the project outside of the buffered area may continue during this assessment period.
-Additionally, the San Manuel Band of Mission Indians Cultural Resources Department and the Fernandeño Tataviam Band of Mission Indians shall be contacted regarding any pre-contact and/or historic-era finds and be provided information after the archaeologist makes his/her initial assessment of the nature of the find, so as to provide Tribal input with regards to significance and treatment. - 5.
-If significant pre-contact and/or historic-era cultural resources, as defined by CEQA are discovered and avoidance cannot be ensured, the archaeologist shall develop a Monitoring and Treatment Plan, the drafts of which shall be provided to San Manuel Band of Mission Indians Cultural Resources Department and the Fernandeño Tataviam Band of Mission Indians for review and comment.
-The archaeologist shall monitor the remainder of the project and implement the Plan accordingly. - 6.
-If human remains or funerary objects are encountered during any activities associated with the project, work in the immediate vicinity (within a 100-foot buffer of the find) shall cease and the County Coroner shall be contacted pursuant to State Health and Safety Code §7050.5 and that code enforced for the duration of the project. - 7.
-The San Manuel Band of Mission Indians Cultural Resources Department and Fernandeño Tataviam Band of Mission Indians shall be contacted regarding any pre- contact and/or historic-era cultural resources discovered during project implementation, and provided information regarding the nature of the find, so as to provide Tribal input with regards to significance and treatment.
-Should the find be deemed significant, as defined by CEQA, a cultural resources Monitoring and Treatment Plan shall be created by the archaeologist, in coordination with both tribes, and all subsequent finds shall be subject to this Plan.
-This

-Plan shall allow for a monitor to be present that represents both tribes for the remainder of the project, should the tribes elect to place a monitor on-site.
+- 2. In the event that cultural resources are discovered during project activities, all work in the immediate vicinity of the find (within a 60-foot buffer) shall cease and a qualified archaeologist meeting Secretary of Interior standards shall assess the find.
+Work on the portions of the Projects outside of the buffered area may continue during this assessment period.
+The Fernandeño Tataviam Band of Mission Indians (FTBMI) and the San Manuel Band of Mission Indians Cultural Resource Department (SMBMI) shall be contacted regarding any pre-contact and/or post-contact finds and be provided information after the archaeologist makes their initial assessment of the nature of the find, so as to provide Tribal input with regards to significance and treatment. - 3.
+Should the find be deemed significant, as defined by CEQA (as amended, 2015), the Project applicant shall retain a professional Native American monitor procured by the FTBMI and the SMBMI to observe all remaining ground-disturbing activities including, but not limited to, excavating, digging, trenching, plowing, drilling, tunneling, quarrying, grading, leveling, clearing, driving posts, auguring, blasting, stripping topsoil or similar activity, and archaeological work. - 4.
+The Lead Agency and/or applicant shall, in good faith, consult with the FTBMI on the disposition and treatment of any Tribal Cultural Resource encountered during all ground disturbing activities. - 5.
+If human remains or funerary objects are encountered during any activities associated with the project, work in the immediate vicinity (within a 100-foot buffer of the find) shall cease and the County Coroner shall be contacted pursuant to State Health and Safety Code §7050.5 and that code enforced for the duration of the project - 6.
+The (SMBMI) shall be contacted, as detailed in Mitigation Measure 2, of any pre-contact and/or historic-era cultural resources discovered during project implementation, and be provided information regarding the nature of the find, so as to provide Tribal input with regards to significance and treatment.
+Should the find be deemed significant, as defined by CEQA (as amended, 2015), a cultural resources Monitoring and Treatment Plan shall be created by the archaeologist, in coordination with SMBMI, and all subsequent finds shall be subject to this Plan.
+This Plan shall allow for a monitor to be present that represents SMBMI for the remainder of the project, should SMBMI elect to place a monitor on-site.

-- 8. Any and all archaeological/cultural documents created as a part of the project (isolate records, site records, survey reports, testing reports, etc.) shall be supplied to the applicant and Lead Agency for dissemination to San Manuel Band of Mission Indians Cultural Resources Department and the Fernandeño Tataviam Band of Mission Indians.
-The Lead Agency and/or applicant shall, in good faith, consult with San Manuel Band of Mission Indians of Mission Indians Cultural Resources Department and the Fernandeño Tataviam Band of Mission Indians throughout the life of the project. - 9.
-The applicant shall work with the Fernandeño Tataviam Band of Mission Indians shall to ensure that potential cultural resources issues have been satisfactorily addressed prior to the issuance of any construction related permits.
+7. Any and all archaeological/cultural documents created as a part of the project (isolate records, site records, survey reports, testing reports, etc.) shall be supplied to the applicant and Lead Agency for dissemination to SMBMI.
+The Lead Agency and/or applicant shall, in good faith, consult with SMBMI throughout the life of the project.